Eulalia of Barcelona: History

 According to the Orthodox Church in America, Eulalia, age thirteen, was the daughter of a noble family that lived near the city of Barcelona.
 Amid the persecutions of Christians under Roman emperors Diocletian and Maximian, governor Dacian arrived in the city intending to carry out the persecutions.
 Sometime later, Eulalia left her home, entered the city, and publicly confronted the governor for the persecution of Christians.
-In response, Dacian ordered Eulalia to be stripped and tortured by flagellation, then having her subjected to various other tortures.
+In response, Dacian ordered Eulalia to be stripped and tortured by various methods, including flagellation.
 Eulalia prayed that God would take her to Heaven, and died from her wounds.

 According to tradition, her tortures culminated in her crucifixion on an X-shaped cross, a so-called saltire, and she is depicted with this cross as the instrument of her martyrdom.
 However, it has been posited that she was instead publicly tortured to death on an X-frame and her body left on display, artistic depictions of which leading to the later belief that she was crucified.